 What we liked

-Easy: We were impressed with how easy it was to use PrivadoVPN.
+Ease of use: We were impressed with how easy it was to use PrivadoVPN.
 The interface is aesthetically pleasing, and the navigation wasn't a problem at all.
 We had no issue connecting to servers, finding the best servers for our needs, or using the VPN agent on a variety of operating systems.
 It was just as smooth on Windows as it was on iOS.

-Privacy conscious: PrivadoVPN is based in privacy-conscious Switzerland.
+Privacy-conscious: PrivadoVPN is based in privacy-conscious Switzerland.
 Unlike other VPNs that may be based in a Fourteen Eyes country, Switzerland is more privacy-focused for users.
 It has a strict no-logs policy, meaning none of your activity will be recorded.
 Switzerland's strict privacy laws ensure your data is secure.

 What we didn't like